MIRCEA TIBERIAN | TOMA DIMITRIU

 As a pianist and composer, he works in various jazz, improvisational and new music groups.
 His work in the last 20 years is documented in 19 albums, among which Magic Bird, Never Ending Story, Working Underground, Alone in Heaven, Hotel of Three Beginnings, Back To My Angel, Eleven, Viaţa lumii, Trei lumini, Palindrome.

 Toma Dimitriu is a jazz piano player and composer, born in Bucharest in 1993.
-Born in 1993 in Bucharest, he received a classical piano instruction at the High School of Music "George Enescu”.
+He received a classical piano instruction at the High School of Music "George Enescu”.
 Since 2012, he is student at Jazz Deparment - Prins Claus Conservatoire in Groningen, Holland.
 Here, he has the opportunity to study with notorious jazz piano players, like David Berkman, Spike Wilner, Kevin Hays, Marc van Roon, Rob van Bavel, Jasper Soffers.

-Toma loves the sonorities and styles of traditional jazz, however approaching music in a new way, by discovering - in a contemporary key - his own colours in jazz compositions and by his openness to free jazz.
-Some of these options can be found in his first CD, "The Pale Dot" recorded in 2015 - a piano duet performed with Mircea Tiberian.
+Toma loves the sonorities and styles of traditional jazz, however, he approaches music in a new way, by discovering - in a contemporary key - his own colours in jazz compositions and by his openness to free jazz.
+Some of these choices can be traced in his first CD, "The Pale Dot" recorded in 2015 - a piano duet performed with Mircea Tiberian.
 The album was successful among both Romanian listeners and music critics.

-Being active on national and international scenes and festivals, Toma won numerous awards, such as "Jazz Composition Award" 2012 - Bucharest, "The confirmation of the Year" - Romanian Jazz Awards for 2011, "Grand Prize" with New Wave Student trio - Jazz Gala, Sibiu - Romania; "Best Individual Performance" - International Jazz Festival for Students 2011 - Targu Mures; "Berklee / Umbria Jazz Clinics" Award 2010, Perugia, etc.
+An active musician on both the national and the international scenes and festivals, Toma won numerous awards, such as "Jazz Composition Award" 2012 - Bucharest, "The confirmation of the Year" - Romanian Jazz Awards for 2011, "Grand Prize" with New Wave Student trio - Jazz Gala, Sibiu - Romania; "Best Individual Performance" - International Jazz Festival for Students 2011 - Targu Mureş; "Berklee / Umbria Jazz Clinics" Award 2010, Perugia, etc.